Mário de Sá-Carneiro: Depression

 Sá-Carneiro memorial slab on the building where he committed suicide on April 26, 1916 (Rue Victor-Massé 29, Paris).

 In July 1915, Sá-Carneiro returned to Paris by train.
 He planned, with Fernando Pessoa, to publish issue no. 3 of Orpheu, but his father and sponsor of the magazine, living in Mozambique at the time, refused to disburse more money.
 While World War I was in progress in the north of France, he left the university and started a relationship with a prostitute.
 A few months later, with growing financial problems and depression, Sá-Carneiro wrote a dramatic letter to Fernando Pessoa on March 31, 1916:

 "Unless there occurs a miracle, next Monday, March (or even the day before), your friend Mário de Sá-Carneiro will take a strong dose of strychnine and disappear from this world."

 Extremely unhappy with his life, he still delayed the suicide by almost one month.
 But, as he had proclaimed, at the age of 25 he killed himself.
-Orpheu nr.3 was never published.
+Orpheu no. 3 was never published.